 - Region: Kyoto

-- Note: Umami taste, sweetness spreads.
+- Note: Umami taste, expansion of sweetness

 In 1892, Dobashien's founder Tetsugoro Dobashi established a small tea shop in a quiet residential district on the outskirts of Tokyo.
 As the city expanded, the area known as Akasaka-Mitsuke became one of the city's elite districts with ryotei, luxury Japanese restaurants, hosting meetings between powerful politicians.
 At these ryotei, only the best tea leaves from Shizuoka and other parts of Japan are served.